Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 The Polyakov loop is defined as follows:

 where $U(s, \hat{\mu})$ denotes the SU(3) non-Abelian link variable.
-The average absolute value $\langle |P| \rangle$ of the Polyakov loops $P$ are presented in Table~\ref{tb:Ploops_vs_mloops}.
+The average absolute values $\langle |P| \rangle$ of the Polyakov loops $P$ are represented in Table~\ref{tb:Ploops_vs_mloops}.

-Figure~\ref{fig:ploops_vs_mloops} shows that, at the low temperature, the longest monopole loops become longer when the intensity of the external magnetic fields becomes strong.
-However, the external magnetic fields do not affect the average absolute value of the Polyakov loops.
-At the finite temperature, the longest monopole loops become shorter, and the average absolute values of the Polyakov loops increase, when the intensity of the external magnetic fields becomes strong.
+Figure~\ref{fig:ploops_vs_mloops} shows that at low temperature the longest monopole loops become longer when the intensity of external magnetic fields becomes strong.
+However, external magnetic fields do not affect the average absolute value of the Polyakov loops.
+At high temperature, the longest monopole loops become shorter, and the average absolute values of the Polyakov loops increase when the intensity of external magnetic fields becomes strong.

-After section~\ref{sec:sec2}, we do not diagonalize the SU(3) matrices under a certain gauge condition nor perform the Abelian projection to the SU(3) matrices.
+After section~\ref{sec:sec2}, we do not transform the SU(3) matrices under a certain gauge condition nor perform the Abelian projection to the SU(3) matrices.